sterliakov/pymatic/README.md

 # Troubleshooting

 If you feel like something is going wrong with RPC, try waiting first.
-Although JS SDK claims to provide low timeouts, on average checkpoint event takes 30-40 minutes to complete, StateSync - up to 20.
+Although JS SDK claims to provide low timeouts, sometimes checkpoint event takes 2 hours to complete (see CI tests run time - it's waiting for 3 checkpoint events), StateSync - up to 20 minutes.
 If transactions are lost or pending for a long time, try sending zero MATIC to your address - sometimes it resolves this issue.